Colm3na/polkastats-backend/README.md

 ### Execute backend scripts via cron

-Add this to your /etc/crontab:
+Log as root and add this to your /etc/crontab file:

 ``` bash
 # PolkaStats backend